Jigging Technique

 They work well on species like Weakfish or Sea trout they are great for Flounder fishing and on good days Blues will hit them all day long.
 Tie your line to Bucktails directly for the best live-action.

-There are numerous types of Jigs that will use a soft artificial bait along with a sinker that gets them deeper and can qualify them as Jigs using the same technique.
+Numerous types of Jigs will use a soft artificial bait along with a sinker that gets them deeper and can qualify them as Jigs using the same technique.
 Especially in the world of Freshwater Largemouth Bass where lures are king.
 So whether the fishing Jig is used in the Ocean or Lake the techniques are slightly different but used universally.

 How to Fish a Jig From Shore